 - 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively.
-The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in April (3rd and 18th April 2009).
-The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 16 and 25 April 2009 during the reporting month. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
+The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in April and May (30th April and 11th May 2009).
+The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 25th April and 21st, 23rd and 24th May 2009 during the reporting month.
+Water samples were taken on 25th April, 21st and 24th May 2009. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
 Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 Chemical applications were applied during the reporting month.
 They are approved pesticides listed in the turfgrass management plan in the final EIA report.